TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 d.
 Add relevant tracking links to your ad.

-TikTok allows you to add third-party tracking URLs and pixels to help you track your ad performance.
+TikTok lets you add third-party tracking URLs and Pixels to track your ad performance.
 Here is a list of supported third-party measurements and TikTok Pixels.

 Click the “submit” button to complete the ad creation process when you are done.
 This will trigger the ad review process.
 Once your ad is approved, it will automatically go live.